We explore what this year’s United Nations Climate Change Conference, COP27, is all about, why it matters and whether it can make a difference.

 As the UNFCCC explains on their website, women in poverty often face a greater risk and higher burden from the impacts of climate change.
 They’re also less likely to have equal participation in key decision-making processes and labour markets.

-There will be several events throughout COP26 that will discuss issues around gender and climate change.
+There will be several events throughout COP27 that will discuss issues around gender and climate change, and the official gender day is 14 November.

 Finance ministers from across the world will also meet to discuss topics such as how to deliver finance for emerging and developing markets, as well as long-term climate finance.